 - Helped bring the guns from Fort Ticonderoga to Dorchester Heights to drive the British from Boston

-- Was a leader during the disaster of New York and became close friends with Alexander Hamilton.
+- Was a leader during the disaster in New York and became close friends with Alexander Hamilton.

 - He narrowly escaped capture during the New York campaign and was aided by Aaron Burr in his escape.